garyh6156/sep10-freedom-project/blog/entry02.md

 ##### 11/4/24

 ## Content
-That you needed Graphics tablet and Stylus pen to create a good and cool animations or you might just need papers and pen or pencil to create an paper animation
+That you needed Graphics tablet and Stylus pen to create a good and cool animations or you might just need papers and pen or pencil to create an paper animation.
+That these ideas is come from different website l did not come up the ideas.
+They are in ["this website"]( https://www.deedeestudio.net/en/post/types-equipment-needed-animation-studio)

 ## Engineering Design Process

 ## Skill
+The skill l learned is that to

 ## Professionalism